Essential Algorithms

 QUESTIONS → PRINCIPLES → PROTOCOLS → STANDARDS → PLATFORM → BETTER QUESTIONS

 The escape velocity game is what happens when the meta-algorithm runs long enough.
 Seven stages, three phase transitions.
 The algorithm transforms what it optimizes at each stage — from product to platform to standard to infrastructure.
-Same code, different constants, different routing table.
+Same pattern, different constants, different routing table.

-The XV as Algorithms
+XV as Algorithms

 The Business XV are fifteen algorithms that most businesses run unconsciously.
 Making them explicit is the first step to tuning them.